aberonni/webdriverio-demo-tests/README.md

 # webdriverio-exanples

-Some examples of complicated tests with [webdriver.io](http://webdriver.io/).
+A collection of complicated tests with [webdriver.io](http://webdriver.io/).

 ## Prerequisites